 - Rest of search: Base bid

-According to Teikametrics’ 2025 Amazon Advertising Report, top-of-search placements convert 3.5x better than other positions, justifying higher bids.
+According to Teikametrics’ 2025 Q2 Amazon Advertising Report, top-of-search placements now convert 4.2x better than other positions (up from 3.5x in early 2025), justifying higher bid multipliers.

 2. Understand Key Metrics